pypeit/PypeIt/doc/setup.rst

     spect read
      #fits calwin 1000.     # calibration window; default window is 12 hrs;
-                            here it is changed to 1000. hrs pixflat number 1       # number of pixel flats needed for data reduction bias number 3          # number of bias frames; note that in this case, PYPIT will combine the 3 biases into a master bias arc number 1           # number of arcs
+                            here it is changed to 1000. hrs pixelflat number 1       # number of pixel flats needed for data reduction bias number 3          # number of bias frames; note that in this case, PYPIT will combine the 3 biases into a master bias arc number 1           # number of arcs